vedatkoncuk/github-profile-finder/README.md

 # 👤 GitHub Profile Finder

-A React application that allows users to search for GitHub profiles and view detailed user information in real-time..
+A React application that allows users to search for GitHub profiles and view detailed user information in real-time...

 ## 🚀 Features